Rock You Sinners

 Rock You Sinners is a 1957 British second feature black and white musical film directed by Denis Kavanagh and featuring early British rock and roll artistes, including Art Baxter and His Rock 'n' Roll Sinners, known for their song "Rock You Sinners".
+The story was by Beatrice Scott.

-The British Film Institute has called it the "first British rock 'n' roll film".
+According to the British Film Institute it was the "first British rock 'n' roll film".

 Plot

 The success of his rock and roll television show brings fame for DJ Johnny Laurence but trouble for his relationship with steady girlfriend Carol.